Azure/bicep-registry-modules/modules/network/private-dns-zone/README.md

     ]
     aRecords: [
       {
         name: 'arecord1' //(The name of the DNS record to be created.
-The name is relative to the zone, not the FQDN.)
+The name is relative to the zone, not the FQDN)
         TTL: 3600 //(The TTL (time-to-live) of the records in the record set. type is 'int')
         ipv4Addresses: [
           //(The list of A records in the ipv4Addresses.)